 Swift fox (Photo by Karol Dabbs)

-During the 20th century, the swift fox disappeared entirely from the wild in Canada, mostly due to habitat destruction.
+During the 20th century, the swift fox disappeared entirely from the wild in Canada, mostly as a result of habitat destruction.

 A successful reintroduction

-But this is still a very low number and although it is no longer considered extirpated, the swift fox remains an endangered species in Canada.
+This is still a very low number.
+Although it is no longer considered extirpated, the swift fox is still an endangered

 What is NCC doing to protect this species?

 Habitat protection is one of the most important ways to ensure this animal's long-term survival.
-The Nature Conservancy of Canada's (NCC's) landscape-approach conservation in prairie areas such as the Sage Creek Uplands of Alberta and Saskatchewan's Frenchman River is helping with that.
+The Nature Conservancy of Canada's (NCC's) landscape-scale work in prairie areas such as the Sage Creek Uplands of Alberta and Saskatchewan's Frenchman River is helping with that.

-In fact, NCC was recently part of a study with the Calgary Zoo that confirmed the presence of swift foxes on the Old Man on His Back Prairie and Heritage Conservation Area in Saskatchewan.
+In fact, NCC was recently part of a study with the Calgary Zoo.
+Researchers confirmed the presence of swift foxes on the Old Man on His Back Prairie and Heritage Conservation Area in Saskatchewan.